-Integrated Human Settlements Plan Prepared on behalf of the Municipality by the JTGDM Compiled in 2014; reviewed annually.
-It was reviewed in 2017/18 Local Economic Development Plan Not available Environmental Management Plan Not available
+Integrated Human Settlements Plan Prepared on behalf of the Municipality by the JTGDM Reviewed annually.
+Local Economic Development Plan Available Reviewed annually Environmental Management Plan Available

 4.2.1 Housing Sector Plan

 The Housing Plan spell out the following objectives and strategies for housing in the Ga-Segonyana municipal area.